openSUSE/news-o-o/_posts/2009-04-24-opensuse-112-milestone-1-released.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-24 16:04:32+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/24/opensuse-112-milestone-1-released/
+slug: opensuse-112-milestone-1-released
-title: "openSUSE 11.2 Milestone 1 Released"
+title: openSUSE 11.2 Milestone 1 Released
+wordpress_id: 1578
 categories:
 - Announcements
 - Distribution
 ---

 Lizard lovers, get ready to start your engines!
 The first milestone release for openSUSE 11.2 [is now ready for your testing pleasure](http://software.opensuse.org/developer).

 Please note: This is a milestone release.
 It's for openSUSE contributors who want to use the release for testing and development (or want a sneak preview of the 11.2 release), but it is not for production use.